 A meeting will be held on site between the Employer's Agent and the Constructor to agree the valuation/application.
-Valuations for each property shall be constructed on the basis of the Stages for Payment template shown in Appendix D or other agreed valuation format.
+Valuations for each property shall be constructed on the basis of the Stages for Payment template shown in Appendix D.